abhinavkavuri/Resource-Sharing-System/README.md

 🎓Website Based on HTML, CSS &amp; PHP,that allows registered users to lend and give away books,documents etc....

+### Developed as part of my Internship at ECIL

+### `©️ Website owned by the Electronics Corporation of India Limited - Computer Division`
+`Licensed & not for free use ‼`

 **Supported Features:**<br>
 `intranet mailing`<br>
 `Fast attachment access`<br>